diegofal/angularjs-openweather/README.md

 Along with many Gulp libraries (these can be seen in either `package.json`, or at the top of each task in `/gulp/tasks/`).

+---

+### Testing

+##### Unit Tests

+Unit tests are used to test a single module (or "unit") at a time in order to ensure that each module performs as intended individually.
+In AngularJS this could be thought of as a single controller, directive, filter, service, etc. That is how the unit tests are organized in this boilerplate.

+All unit tests are run with `npm run unit`.
+When running unit tests, code coverage is simultaneously calculated and output as an HTML file to the `/coverage` directory.

+##### On this repository

+The tests included in this sample play from simple value testing, to advance nested promises inside the calling methods.
+Dive into the code to find more details!